knpuniversity/oo/knpu/episode3/adding-abstract.md

 Since everything seems to be working on our site, let's start a battle!
 Four Jedi Starfighters against three Super Star Destroyers.
 Engage.

 Ahh an error!

 > Argument 1 passed to BattleManager::battle() must be an instance of Ship, instance of RebelShip given

-and this is apparently happening on `battle` line 32 and `BattleManager` line 10.
+And this is apparently happening on `battle` line 32 and `BattleManager` line 10.
 Back to our IDE and open up `battle.php`.

+# Trouble With Type Hints

 Down on line 32, what we see is that `$ship1` is actually a `RebelShip` object, which makes sense since one of the ships I selected was a Rebel.
 But it expected that to be a normal `Ship` class.
 Over in `BattleManager` look